 To pay by BACS, please complete the Booking Form, follow the instructions therein and return to

-To pay by cheque, please complete the Booking Form, make out a cheque to Chy Sawel and post to:
+To pay by Cheque, please complete the Booking Form, make out to Chy Sawel and post to:

 Terms & Conditions